 This election is not going to be in the bag.

-I think that this country is very divided philosophically, and I have a great fear that the country has moved from center right to center left, we'll know a lot in this election.
+I think that this country is very divided philosophically, and I have a great fear that the country has moved from center-right to center-left.

 If the damage that has been caused by Obama does not motivate an alliance between conservatives and Republicans to fix the country's problem with a stiff spine and a strong vision, I don't know what will.

-I we get to the point where irreparable damage is done, and we're Europe and we're in decline, and we can't stop it, and financially it becomes mathematically impossible to fix it.
+We get to the point where irreparable damage is done, and we're Europe and we're in decline and we can't stop it.

-I mean, you've got another GDP report showing again the Obama economy teetering on the brink of a recession.
+I mean, you've got another GDP report showing, again, the Obama economy teetering on the brink of a recession.

-But at least now we have somebody that's standing up there and saying I am going to make America great again.
+But at least now we have somebody that's standing up there and saying, I am going to make America great again.

-Yeah, it's inspiring.
+Yeah, it's inspiring, you know.

-You know, but but remember you had a guy last time that was saying hope and change and change and hope, and believe me, I'm not comparing the two.
+But remember, you had a guy last time that was saying hope and change and change and hope.

 All I am saying is this is why a circular firing squad is going to be death to the country.